-MA in Sociology, MA in Contemporary Migration and Diaspora Studies, MA in Criminology, MA in Film Studies, M.Plan (Planning and Sustainable Development), MA in Women's Studies and MA in Philosophy and Sociology., PhD in Sociology, Taught PhD (GREP), PhD in Philosophy and Sociology., Higher Diploma in Sociology
+MA in Sociology, MA in Contemporary Migration and Diaspora Studies, MA in Criminology, MA in Film Studies, M.Plan (Planning and Sustainable Development), MA in Women's Studies and MA in Philosophy and Sociology., Higher Diploma in Sociology, PhD in Sociology, Taught PhD (GREP), PhD in Philosophy and Sociology.

 A Master of Sociology post-graduate degree is of interest to those looking for professional growth and new professional options.
 A master's degree in sociology from the University College Cork prepares students for the pursuit of doctoral studies in the social sciences, or for employment in a variety of sectors including the media, the public service, education, social services, health care, public administration, public policy, and the non-governmental sector.

 For those wishing to pursue professional careers in academia, research, or civil society, the Department of Sociology offers a range of PhD programmes designed to accommodate individual students’ interests and career goals.

 The PhD in Sociology is a classic, research-based PhD programme, most suitable for individuals interested in careers in academia and research, or those desiring to develop expertise in a particular research or issue area.
 Over the course of the three to four-year degree, students will benefit from high-quality supervision by some of Ireland’s best-know sociologists and internationally renowned experts, and have the opportunity to participate in a variety of post-graduate seminars, conferences and summer schools.
 In addition to developing expertise in their individual interest areas, students may also have the opportunity to develop their research and teaching skills through teaching and research assistantships.